Services for Schools

 A Journey to Excellence with PEEK

-PEEK is able to deliver a range of play and creative opportunities which can meet the needs of children and young people whilst developing them as learners and improving their lives.
-At the same time we can also work with staff through volunteering and training opportunities to develop their capacity in providing a range of positive play and creative experiences.
-All of our services are designed to the needs of children, young people, school staff and young leaders.
-PEEK holds the relevant Public Liability Insurance, the ISO 9001:2008 Quality Management System registration for the delivery of education and learning support services for children and young people and all staff are PVG checked.
+PEEK is able to deliver a range of play, creative and educational opportunities which can meet the needs of children and young people whilst developing them as learners and improving their lives.
+At the same time we can also work with teachers through training opportunities to develop their capacity in providing a range of positive play and creative experiences.

 Staff and Volunteer Training

 PEEK delivers a practical training course tailored to school staff or pupil leaders.
 Training will provide individuals with skills, ideas and experience in leading play and creative activities in curricular, extra curricular and playground time.